 Limited-Residency Ph.D.
-Program in Sustainability Education
+Program in Education with a concentration in Sustainability Education

 Taking Prescott College to Where Students Live and Work

 “I selected Prescott College over other Ph.D. programs because of the conceptual and ethical framing with regard to sustainability.
 Prescott College takes a stand on sustainability and doesn’t try to pretend that this concept is value-neutral.
 I also selected Prescott because the program would allow me to continue to work at my college and live in my chosen community.”
 Tina Evans, Associate Professor, General Studies, and Chair, Environmental Studies Fort Lewis College

 The Prescott College Limited-Residency Ph.D. program in Education with a concentration in Sustainability Education views education broadly, as social learning that occurs in settings that are both formal (educational institutions, for example) and non-formal (such as families, community events, media, and businesses).
 The term “education” is considered to mean both the act or practice of educating or being educated and the study of education as a process.

 Education for sustainability is the practice of learning how to achieve global and local sustainable communities.
 It is a life-long, individual, and social learning progression that challenges the dominant ecological, psychological, economic, and social paradigms.

 The desired outcome is an informed, involved citizenry with the social and scientific literacy, commitment, and creative problem-solving skills to engage in responsible individual and cooperative actions toward a sustainable society.
 Achieving sustainability in all dimensions of human existence depends on adopting an educational paradigm that manifests and supports change toward a sustainable, secure society.
 The Limited-Residency Ph.D. program in Education with a concentration in Sustainability Education strives to contribute to synergistic learning and change in consciousness, education, culture – and, ultimately, society.